s2t2/impeachment-web-react/src/_App/BotAnalysis/Classification/NOTES.md

 ```

-So in bigquery only the users with bot probabilities above 0.5 have been saved.
+So in BigQuery only the users with bot probabilities above 0.5 have been saved.

 Need to dig into the google cloud storage bucket for the full CSV file.